 Here’s a tip: shorter videos with health tips are easy to share on social media platforms.

 Consider filming “profile” videos where you introduce yourself and your staff.
 New patients are more likely to schedule an appointment if they feel like they know you.

-Another idea: explain procedures and their outcomes to make patients feel at ease with with your services.
+Another idea: explain procedures and their outcomes to make patients feel at ease with your services.
 Show, for example, a patient with clear skin after an acne laser treatment at your practice.

 In this article, we discussed the most powerful healthcare marketing techniques any marketer should consider implementing in 2019.
 Are you confused about how all these strategies come together into a cohesive strategy?
 Check out our step by step Healthcare Marketing Plan Guide and Our Healthcare Public Relations Guide.